ballerina-platform/module-ballerina-graphql/graphql-examples/snowtooth/README.md

 # Querying the Service

-To query any GraphQL compliant tool can be used.
+Any GraphQL compliant tool can be used to query the service.
 Enter the URL `http://localhost:9000/graphql` to connect to the service.
 Then the service can be queried with any query compliant with the written GraphQL service.

 **Example Query**